Solving the data problem restores competition and empowers users

 Example 1: Amazon

-Amazon has grown to be one of the biggest companies in the history of the world, with low prices, fast delivery, and easy returns.
-Innovations like Amazon Prime and the company’s cumulative investments in efficient logistics give Amazon an aura of unstoppability to customers, competitors, and platform sellers alike, who grudgingly accept Amazon’s market power… and its constantly creeping gross margins.
+Amazon has grown to be one of the biggest commercial enterprises in the history of the world, with low prices, fast delivery, and easy returns.
+Innovations like Amazon Prime and the company’s cumulative investments in global logistics give Amazon an aura of unstoppability to customers, competitors, and platform sellers alike, who grudgingly accept Amazon’s market power… and its constantly creeping gross margins.

 Less attention is given to the value of the user data that Amazon holds, and how it creates a self-reinforcing cycle of convenience that only serves to further entrap its customers.
 If you’re like many people, a purchase decision means opening up Amazon in a browser or app and selecting from among options you find there.
 Your purchase history makes re-buying a snap and “1-Click Ordering” takes advantage of the shipping and payment information you’ve entered previously.

 This is what professional marketers call the “Will I?” vs. “Which one?” process.
 In a “Will I?” decision, the buyer decides to make a purchase and then proceeds to the “Which one?” stage.
 This is a natural and logical process and small differences in price or value can be determinant.
 However, marketers work hard to to eliminate the “Which one?” phase, traditionally through differentiated value which drives brand loyalty — and delivers significantly higher margins.
-Amazon has achieved much the same result through tactics like Prime 1-Day Shipping and 1-Click Ordering.
+Amazon has achieved brand loyalty through logistics and software tactics like Amazon Prime and 1-Click Ordering.

 Again, the next web works by freeing your data, which restores competition.
 Let’s explore how that would work with Amazon.